 Another good way of finding a counsellor is to ask for recommendations from friends or family members.

 - there are other local carers groups run by different organisations.
-Some are especially for carers of people with, for example, with mental illness or dementia; whilst others are for all carers.
+Some are especially for carers of people with, for example, mental illness or dementia; whilst others are for all carers.

 - you can find details of other groups on the Wellaware database.